What is Top of Funnel Marketing, and 14 Actionable Tips to Improve your Top of Funnel Marketing

 The goal of top-of-funnel content is to draw potential buyers to your content, increase your brand awareness, and start to build a relationship by helping your buyers meet their needs.
 The secondary goal with top-of-funnel content is to nurture your visitors so that they move down the buying journey with you in mind.
 You can do so by asking for their email, and enrolling them in a top of funnel email marketing newsletter (permission-based marketing for the win!).

-Top-of-funnel marketing content is ideally non-branded, unbiased, and not self-serving, rather trying your best to help your visitors address their questions in the best possible way.
+Top-of-funnel marketing and B2B demand generation content is ideally non-branded, unbiased, and not self-serving, rather trying your best to help your visitors address their questions in the best possible way.
 Top of funnel content helps you cast a wide net, targeting a larger population than you normally would if you just focus on content that is closer to the sale.

 Is SEO targeting the top of the funnel?